Object: Cook Strait, New Zealand

 Searching 27 million digital objects from over 150 content partners across New Zealand

-- Cook Strait ferry advertisement - Ministry for Culture and Heritage
+- Cook Strait - Ministry for Culture and Heritage

-- Cook Strait's dangerous waters - roadside stories - Ministry for Culture and Heritage
+- COOK STRAIT: Formation - Ministry for Culture and Heritage

 Disclaimer: This information was created from historic documentation, and may not necessarily reflect the best available knowledge about the item.
 Some collection images are created for identification purposes only and may not be of reproduction quality.
 Some images are not available due to copyright restrictions.
 If you have information or questions about objects in the collection, contact us using our enquiry form.
 You can also find out more about Collections Online.